autognc/ravenML-train-plugins/README.md

 # Raven Training Plugins
 Default training plugins for Raven, and examples for making your own plugins.

+Note that these plugins assume that all ravenML dependencies are present in your virtual environment or on your system.
+They do not install any dependencies that ravenML also depends on.

 ## Structure
 All plugins are independent and separate Python packages with the following structure:
 ```